 The influence of the 2020 election in the deterioration of the Belarussian-Ukrainian relations

 The deterioration of the relations between the two countries has, to some extent, been influenced by the fact that Kiev did not recognize Lukashenko as the legitimate winner of the 2020 election.
-Zelensky has even called for a new election (Zinets and Williams) and followed the EU in the imposition of sanctions against Belarus (Carboni-2021).
+Zelensky has even called for a new election and followed the EU in the imposition of sanctions against Belarus (Carboni-2021).
 This also impacted on the economic sector since Kiev introduced a 35% duty on imports on Belarusian buses, lorries and special purpose vehicles and in response, Belarus introduced the possibility of certifying Ukrainian importers of 17 product groups for a period of six months (Iwanski and Zochowki-2021).
 In addition, the Belarusian authorities accused Ukraine of using the migrant crisis to concentrate troops at the Belarussian border.
 The Belarusian leader pointed out that a special operation was underway on Ukraine’s border with Belarus (TASS-2022).

 With the increased tensions between Russia and the West over Ukraine, relations continued to deteriorate, and the Belarusian defense ministry accused Ukraine of repeated violations of Belarus’ airspace by Ukrainian aircraft (Reuters-2021).
 At the same time, Kiev believed that a hacker group linked to Belarus carried out cyberattacks that hit Ukrainian government websites (Polityuk-2022).